Laboratory introduction

 Working with epoxy in a workrelated setting requires a 2-day Danish safety course provided by many technical colleges in Denmark.
 Alternatively use a local, certified laboratory technologist to carry out the epoxy work for you.

-The department's cleanlab is metal free and special precautions apply to maintain the high level of cleanliness and safety that is required.
-Users of the cleanlab must undergo further safety training coordinated by Rasmus Andreasen.
+The department's cleanlab is metal free and special rules apply to maintain the high level of cleanliness and safety that is required.
+Users of the Cleanlab facility must undergo further safety training coordinated by Rasmus Andreasen.

 HF-acid